 Those who stop in and answer the question correctly can have their pick from a jumble of freebie bouncy balls, stickers and buttons in a shoebox behind the counter.

-All orders shipped within the United States are eligible for FREE First Class shipping!!!
+And don't forget that all orders shipped within the United States are eligible for FREE First Class shipping!!!
 No coupon code necessary.
-Simply choose our Free First Class Domestic Shipping option upon checkout to save big this Holiday Season.
+Simply choose our Free First Class Domestic Shipping option upon checkout.